 But what actually constitutes a ‘good’ or ‘bad’ skater?
 What technical factors enhance or mitigate particular areas of a player’s skating proficiency?

-In this multi-part series, I’m going to break down what makes a good hockey skater, starting with the most important component: the lower body.
+I’m going to break down what makes a good hockey skater, starting with the most important component: the lower body.

 Legs Feed the Wolf